kiransalve/Machine-Learning-Tutorial/Linear Regression/Regression Matrics/R2 Score/Read.md

 that means when our model performance is well, it moves towards 1 and that means when our model performance is worst it moves towards 0

+if r2 score is negetive

+dub ke mar jao

+that means your lr model is worst than mean

+if r2 score is 0.80

+if cgpa and package columns are there

+that means cgpa explain 80% variance of lpa

+means there are some have package of 1.8 some have 3.4 and some have 5.2

+so why is this variation

+so cgpa explains 80% variation, and other 20% is stochastics error, that are not measurable like interview bura gaya, company achchi thi, iq achcha tha etc

+Problem in R2 score

+if we add more input column, the r2 score increases

+but if we add irrelevant columns then also r2 score increases or stable, ideally it should descrease